This post has two parts:

 The good

-• There was no hazing involved in any of the interviews.
-Some interviewers were upfront, saying "I'll keep asking you probing questions until you cannot answer them.
-This is not a reflection of you as a candidate, just the way I interview," which I really appreciated.
+- The interviews were completely free of hazing.
+I especially appreciated when interviewers were transparent, saying "I'll keep asking you probing questions until you cannot answer them.
+This is not a reflection of you as a candidate, just the way I interview."

-• Microsoft Team 2 and MSR AI Team 2 interviews were conducted well, and the MSR team focussed on my areas of strength which is always appreciated.
+- Microsoft Team 2 and MSR AI Team 2 conducted particularly strong interviews, and I appreciated how the MSR team specifically focused on my areas of strength.

 The not so good

-• Twelve interview rounds seemed excessive, even for a great company and team with impactful work.
+- Having twelve interview rounds was excessive, even for an excellent company with impactful work.

-• Google rescheduled my interviews twice, while Microsoft Team 1 shifted me between positions mid-interview process and rearranged the final three virtual interviews during the onsite day.
+- Google rescheduled my interviews twice, and Microsoft Team 1 moved me between positions mid-process while reorganizing the final three virtual interviews during the onsite day.

-• At Amazon, I initially interviewed for an LLM and emotion-focused team, but after the screening round, they silently transferred me to a sponsored ads A/B testing ML team, leading to irrelevant questions throughout the virtual onsite process.
+- At Amazon, I began interviewing for an LLM and emotion-focused team, but they quietly transferred me to a sponsored ads A/B testing ML team after the screening round, resulting in irrelevant questions throughout my virtual onsite interviews.

 Referrals at Big Tech